Peak 2 Peak Gondola: In the media

 The grand opening ceremony on December 12, 2008 featured Steve Podborski as emcee and Red Bull Air Force members BASE jumping from the middle of the gondola.

 The Peak 2 Peak Gondola was the subject of a 2009 Discovery Channel documentary.
 Crews began filming the project during groundbreaking in May 2007.
 The documentary aired at 9 pm on December 23 and at 2 am on December 24, 2009, on Discovery Channel Canada.
 It was titled "Peak 2 Peak: Building the Worlds Biggest Gondola".
 The gondola was also featured in the History Channel's show Modern Marvels in the episode "Winter Tech", which showed the technology behind the Vancouver 2010 Winter Olympic Games.

 On February 6, 2014, Graham Dickinson carried out an illegal BASE jump from the highest point of the Peak 2 Peak Gondola and landed safely in the valley below.
 In order to exit the gondola, Dickinson and a female accomplice (Kathleen Adams) had to pry open the doors causing an estimated $10,000 worth of damage.
 They posted a video of the jump on YouTube as a tribute to Shane McConkey.
 On February 13, 2014, the RCMP announced that they had arrested the woman and recommended charges of obstruction and mischief over $5,000.
-One day later, BASE jumper Mike Douglas condemned the stunt saying "This guy seems to have gone about it in all the wrong ways.
+One day later, professional skier and BASE jumper Mike Douglas condemned the stunt saying "This guy seems to have gone about it in all the wrong ways.
 He caused a lot of damage in the process which I think is not cool."